 When Heartburn Spells Trouble

 Most of us get heartburn from time to time.
 It may come as a burning sensation in the chest, or a bitter taste in the back of the throat.
-Heartburn is one word people use to describe .
+Heartburn is one word people use to describe When stomach contents rise up into the esophagus..
 It happens when stomach contents come back upwards.
 Reflux is sometimes painless: You may have trouble swallowing or get a dry cough, perhaps some wheezing.

 Occasional reflux episodes are normal.
 Like millions of Americans, you can manage reflux by avoiding foods that don’t agree with you—things that are fatty, spicy or acidic—or by eating smaller meals.
 If reflux occurs less than once a week, you can usually cope by making lifestyle changes or using over-the-counter medications.

 “We all have a little reflux when we burp or belch,” says Dr. John Pandolfino of Northwestern University.
 But of the 20 million or more Americans with reflux, about 5% have significant episodes 2 or 3 times per day.
 When severe events occur this often, it’s not ordinary reflux.
-It may be reflux disease (GERD).
+It may be Related to the stomach and the esophagus. reflux disease (GERD).
 You may need prescription medications to control it.